Examination

 • I wasn't notified when my exam date would be or I did not receive my exam scores.

 All correspondence about your application and the position you applied for are sent through email to the email address you provided on your application.
 Prior to contacting Washoe County Human Resources, check your email spam folder.
-Also, please verify your email address is correct by signing in at https://jobs.washoecounty.us/applicant, be sure to use the User ID and password you previously created.
+You can also log onto your governmentjobs.com account and view all messages through your inbox.
+Lastly, you may contact careers@washoecounty.gov to inquire about any missing emails.

 • Are exams given for all positions?